h091237557/mark-validator/README.md

 npm install mark-lin-validator
 ```

 ### Step2.
-Creating the validate and Initting the validate.
+Creating the validate and Executing initValidate method.

 You can choose the custom function or the plugin function.